 For these families, in addition to ensuring the above rights, we also prepare a document for the disposition of remains and appointment of conservator and guardian.
 These ensure that if one partner falls ill or dies, the other can be appointed as guardian and conservator and will have the right to claim the body and make final decisions.

 While no one likes to think about their own or their partner’s illness or death, new family estate planning gives you the peace of mind that you are legally protected no matter what the future holds.

 Tabitha Koh has been an attorney with Bouneff, Chally & Koh since 2009.
 While experienced in many areas of law, she specializes in second parent adoptions and new family estate planning.
-As a lesbian woman with a wife and new baby herself, Tabitha knows how critical legal protections are for gay and lesbian families, and provides compassionate and understanding legal care.
+As a lesbian woman with a wife and two young children herself, Tabitha knows how critical legal protections are for gay and lesbian families, and provides compassionate and understanding legal care.